Certora/Documentation/docs/prover/approx/hashing.md

 already known before program execution (e.g. a `uint` variable always has 256 bits).
-Hashing of unbounded data (typically unbounded arrays, like `bytes`, `uint[]`, etc.) requires some extra measures, since their implementation requires loops and the the Certora Prover {doc}`internally eliminates all loops <loops>` in order to achieve better tractability.
+Hashing of unbounded data (typically unbounded arrays, like `bytes`, `uint[]`, etc.) requires some extra measures, since their implementation requires loops and the Certora Prover
+{doc}`internally eliminates all loops <loops>` in order to achieve better tractability.